 LPO.
 A key concept in audaxing.
 The Lightest Practical Option.

 Luxos Q (B+M).
-Increasingly frequently used dynamo light in UK and on continent.
-Very practical beam pattern — illuminates the whole road in front of you, including both verges.
-This is very useful.
-Also, uses a shaped beam — and so doesn’t glare at oncoming road users.
-Be careful though — angle of light is critical.
+Very practical beam pattern — illuminates the whole road in front of you, including both verges and doesn’t produce glare for oncoming road users.
+Be careful though — the angle that the lamp is set at is critical.
 Get it right and you have good vision for 20m.
 Be a degree or two out, and the light seems puny.
-Durability as known to me: 1 broke after 2.5 years.
-Replaced under 5year guarantee.
+Has a reputation for frailty on forums.

 Mendip Transmitter, The.
 A nice 100k featuring 3 decent hills, the stiffest coming first: Blagdon hill via Two Trees.
 This is one of those climbs that keeps on giving.
 After that, the Cheddar Gorge is a honey, and the climb out of Wells is sharp in places, but when it is sharp, brief.
-Some fine views, some nice downhills.
+Some fine views, sometimes glorious; some nice downhills.
 Toast at the start, and a nice audax lunch at the finish.
 Some fabulous cakes.
+An honest name for an honest audax.

 Miglia Italia.
 ‘The longest and most extreme randonnée in Europe.
 Discover the landscapes, the scents and flavors in the most beautiful country in the world.’
 Not an unfair description; at its fairest, perhaps, in making clear that this is a significantly stiffer challenge than PBP — and not just because, at 1600 km, it is 400 km longer.
 This is a ride with a lot of different kinds of challenges.
 There are long climbs, as on the way to Dicomano, south of Bologna.
 There is Devon down dale and up hill though on a bigger scale — 400m climbs — on the coast leading towards Genoa, deep into the ride, when legs are already tested and tired.
 There are short sections of grit riding on unpaved sections of the Eroica.
 There are wooden pontoon bridges with steel lead-ons to come upon by night.
 And there is always the risk that the road surface will suddenly turn shocking or, in some cases, just disappear.
 Or, to look at it more positively, as the handbook says: ‘Challenging the road is a continuous series of curves, the bumps, the small tears and sudden descents that require considerable physical effort and continuous attention psychic and lucid.’
 Plus if you have any issues with the rider-bike interface, this ride will find them out.
 And then there is the sun, raising temperatures to 36C, and a constant, very physical presence through the late morning into the early evening.
 But this is also a ride which lives up to its billing as being particularly beautiful.
 One part of that was the way that it serves as an introduction to the different landscapes of Northern Italy, from the plains around Milan, to the Central and Northern Apennines, to the rolling turbocharged ‘wolds’ in between, all filled with more beautiful old buildings, often churches, than you can shake a stick at.
 And, of course, there’s something lovely about being in touch with a landscape from the moment the sun rises to the time it sets.
 Who would have thought there would be so many different kinds of wind in Italy?
 Such magnificent dawn choruses?
 And quite so many frogs jumping across the roads?
 Perhaps more than anything, though, this seems a rather old-fashioned ride in its audax spirit.
 Compared to PBP you are much more on your own: because the towns and villages are less aware that you are coming through — there were a few shout-out and waves, but not many; because there are, at most, about a 10th of the number of riders, and so it’s much easier to find yourself cycling on your own for long stretches of time; and because there is, understandably, much less provision by the organisers for the riders.
 This is likely to mean you will end up living off the country, i.e. the cafes and pizzerias and gelaterias, far more than in PBP.
 The good thing about this is that the Miglia gives you more of a the sense that you are seeing a country, and learning a few of habits and manners.
 Waking up in a field at 4.30 am, and looking forward to finding the first cafes opening around 5.30, is a quick kind of acculturation.
 Blow by blow write-up (pdf).